sumittttpaul/sumittttpaul/README.md

 ## 📣 How about an Office quote before you go?

 ## 🎸 Music track
-I ❤️ listening to music, and here's the last song I listened to:
+Another fun fact: I ❤️ listening to music, and here's the last song I listened to:

 ![Alt text](https://spotify-recently-played-readme.vercel.app/api?user=m4n1ck2xueipry3no1zn2hw0z&count=1)